Scoakes/Final_Project/README.md

 # Final_Project

 ## Project Overview - Predicting Incidence of Heart Disease Using Health Data
 Heart disease is the leading cause of death for men and women in the United States.
-Using data gathered from Kaggle.com we will create a **Neural Network/**Random Forest that will trained on health data to predict wether people represented in a test data set are at risk of heart disease.
+Using data gathered from Kaggle.com we will create a Random Forest that will trained on health data to predict wether people represented in a test data set are at risk of heart disease.

 ### Data Overview
 The dataset for this project includes 31796 rows of 18 health/demographic features.
 These catagories include the following: